 What About Unions?

 Navigating labor laws and unions can be tricky.
 Labor unions may shy away from a mobile communications app because there are strict labor laws around union employees working while off-the-clock.
-Some frontline managers may be concerned that union employees will use their mobile devices for work-related communication outside of their working hours, thereby violating labor laws.
+Some frontline managers may be concerned that union employees will use their cell phone for work-related communication outside of their working hours, thereby violating labor laws.

-Unlike text messaging or consumer chat apps, with Beekeeper managers can create Fairplay Rules that employees must accept before using the app.
+Unlike text messaging or consumer chat apps, with Beekeeper managers can create Fairplay Rules that employees must accept before using the app on their cell phones.
 The Fairplay Rules are the rules of behavior, or code of conduct, within the Beekeeper app.
-They can be customized and set up so that each employee must agree to them prior to logging in to the app for the very first time.
+They can be customized and set up so that each employee must agree to them prior to logging in to the app on their cell phone for the very first time.

 Give your team the tools they need to successfully communicate at work.
 By implementing a cell phone policy for the modern workplace, you can give your team the resources they need to work together and help your business thrive.